mdnanh/CDCAnalysisRecruitment/README.md

 ![all_text](./images/p1.png)

+## Description
+This project involves building a real-time data processing pipeline for a recruitment platform.
+The system captures log data from [Kafka](https://kafka.apache.org/quickstart) and stores it in [Cassandra](https://cassandra.apache.org/doc/latest/), which acts as a datalake for high-speed, real-time data ingestion.
+Using [Apache Spark](https://spark.apache.org/downloads.html), the ETL process combines this raw log data with dimension tables from a [MySQL](https://dev.mysql.com/doc/) data warehouse to create a fact table.
+The transformed and enriched data is then loaded back into the MySQL data warehouse for analytics and reporting purposes.
+This architecture ensures scalability and efficient processing of high-volume log data.

 ## Init
 ### 1 Installation
 This project is built with docker compose, so make sure you have [Docker](https://docs.docker.com/get-started/get-docker/) and docker-compose installed.
 Follow the steps instructed in Docker to install it.
 You will also need to install [Apache Spark](https://spark.apache.org/downloads.html) to run the ETL data.